Website accessibility

 A simple transaction history or visit history on a customer databases, or visit histories for online behaviour can be used to split the database according to weight of sales, value of purchases, number of visits etc. Decile analysis splits users into 10 evenly numbered groups, which Pareto analysis splits the top 20% from the bottom 80%.
 This is normally used in business-to-business markets and is a core part of database analysis for consumer markets.

-Secondly, usage can be considered in terms of time and place.
+Secondly, usage can be considered in terms of time, place and reason.
 A café might sell sandwiches at lunchtime but main meals in the evening because the purchasers are looking for different things.
 It may even be the same purchaser just in a different "mode".

 Usage studies are also extremely common in market research, but normally to determine measures of market share and other market metrics.
 However this information can also be used as the basis of a segmentation approach - checking heavy versus light user groups for different attitudes or behaviours.